FirstEverTech/Universal-Intel-Chipset-Updater/docs/THE-WHOLE-TRUTH-ABOUT_EN_2026.md

 > Intel® 700 Series Chipset Family LPC/eSPI Controller - 7E3D

 Same hardware.
 Same driver.
 Same performance.
 Same everything.
 Just a different name tag.

 ---

+### What INF Files Actually Do

+To be precise — and credit to the community for keeping me honest here — INF files do more than just rename devices:

+1. **Device Identification** (Primary function, ~80% of content)
+   - Maps Hardware IDs to human-readable names in Device Manager

+2. **Driver Mapping** (~15% of content)
+   - Directs Windows to use specific inbox drivers (e.g., `pci.sys`, `smbus`, `acpi.sys`)
+   - Ensures optimal driver selection instead of generic fallbacks

+3. **System Configuration** (~5% of content)
+   - **DMA Security**: Configures PCIe controllers for BitLocker (pre-Windows 11 24H2)
+   - **ACPI Mappings**: Power management and device state handling
+   - **Registry Settings**: Platform-specific tweaks for chipset features

+**The key point remains**: No new driver *binaries* are installed.
+Windows 10/11 already contains every `.sys` and `.dll` file needed for Intel chipsets.
+The INF files just tell Windows how to use what's already there — and what to call it.

+So when I say "it just renames devices," I'm simplifying for effect.
+But the underlying truth holds: you're not getting new functionality, new performance, or new capabilities.
+You're getting correct identification and proper system configuration for features you likely already had working.

+---